Unicorn AIM VCT Hero 2

 The investment team’s long-term interests are also aligned with those of investors through equity participation in Unicorn Asset Management.

-While difficult market conditions have affected performance over the last few years, the VCT has remained the top-performing AIM VCT in the 10 years to June 2025.
-Past performance is not a guide to the future.
-Over that period, it has achieved several notable exits, which helped fund special dividends of 56.7p per share.
-Dividends are variable and not guaranteed.
+While difficult market conditions have affected AIM stocks’ performance over the last few years, the VCT has achieved several notable exits.
+This has helped fund special dividends of 79.7p per share, including the recent sale of Hasgrove.
+Past performance is not a guide to the future and dividends are variable and not guaranteed.

 In our view, Unicorn AIM VCT is a high-quality offering for experienced investors to consider.
 The investment strategy is clearly defined, and the fund management team has a strong long-term track record.
-In addition, Unicorn is a substantial AIM investor.
-This could help gain access to high-quality deal flow to support the deployment of funds raised in this offer.
+In addition, as a significant AIM investor, Unicorn should be well positioned to access the deal flow needed to support deployment.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.